nclskfm/nclskfm/README.md

 ### Joke of the hour
 <!-- joke -->
->While urinating, Chuck Norris is easily capable of welding titanium.
+>Chuck Norris' sperm can be seen with the naked eye.
+Each one is the size of a quarter.
 <!-- /joke -->

-*Last update: Sat, 08 May 2021 15:23:05 GMT*
+*Last update: Sat, 08 May 2021 16:36:40 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)